 This paper aims to provide a scientific and practical review of the development of dendeng (Indonesian-style dried meat) as a functional food.
 The primary target audience includes academic researchers interested in food and nutrition studies, meat processing industry stakeholders seeking value-added product innovations, and policymakers involved in developing healthy and functional food regulations in Indonesia.
 Accordingly, this manuscript is intended to serve as a strategic cross-sector reference supporting food diversification based on local wisdom.

-Dendeng, a traditional processed meat product native to Indonesia, has long been an integral part of the archipelago's culinary heritage.
+Dendeng is a traditional processed meat product native to Indonesia, that has long been an integral part of the archipelago's culinary heritage.
 With its rich flavors and distinctive processing techniques, dendeng not only embodies deep cultural significance but also holds substantial potential as a functional food source.
 According to Mediani et al. (2022), dendeng contains a variety of bioactive compounds that provide additional health benefits, including antioxidant, anti-inflammatory, and immune-modulating properties.
 The global trend toward healthy eating and natural food consumption has gained momentum, driven by increasing public awareness of the importance of a healthy lifestyle (Selani et al., 2022).
 This creates a significant opportunity to develop dendeng as a functional food, particularly since its primary ingredient meat can be enriched with essential nutrients derived from local spices traditionally used in dendeng preparation.
 The production process, involving marination, drying, and heating, also contributes to a longer shelf life, making it suitable for both urban and remote community consumption (Nam et al., 2016).

-Through innovations in spice formulation, processing techniques, and diversification of meat raw materials, dendeng has the potential to become a culturally grounded food product that contributes to public health improvement (Saputra et al., 2024).
+Through innovations in spice formulation, processing techniques, and the diversification of meat raw materials, dendeng has the potential to become a culturally grounded food product that contributes to public health improvement (Saputra et al., 2024).
 A major opportunity lies in utilizing abundant natural spices in Indonesia, such as turmeric, ginger, galangal, and garlic, which are widely recognized for their health-promoting properties (Shaukat et al., 2023).
 However, realizing this potential presents several challenges in terms of product development, processing, and marketing.
 One major issue is maintaining dendeng’s traditional taste while complying with increasingly stringent food quality and health standards (Kim et al., 2021).
-Sustainable access to high-quality raw materials particularly antibiotic-residue-free meat from environmentally responsible farming is also essential to preserve key bioactive compounds such as CLA and functional peptides (Ji et al., 2021).
+Ensuring sustainable to high-quality raw materials particularly antibiotic-residue-free meat from environmentally responsible farming is also essential to preserving key bioactive compounds such as CLA and functional peptides (Ji et al., 2021).
 Additionally, eco-friendly processing innovations, such as low energy drying and natural nitrite replacements, require significant technological adaptation and investment (Fekete et al., 2025).
-Efficient supply chain development remains another challenge, particularly in ensuring nutritional stability over extended shelf life.
+Efficient supply chain development remains another challenge, particularly with regard to ensuring nutritional stability over an extended shelf life.

 The advancement of dendeng as a functional food must be supported by multi-stakeholder collaboration involving small-scale producers, food scientists, and both local and national government policymakers.
-Cross-sector partnerships have been shown to be critical in the development of locally based functional food products across various countries (Mazukabzova & Zaitseva, 2022).
+Cross-sector partnerships have been shown to be crucial for developing locally based functional food products in various countries (Mazukabzova & Zaitseva, 2022).
 With the right approach, dendeng has the potential not only to preserve Indonesia’s rich culinary heritage but also to serve as a strategic product for enhancing public health and national food security in a sustainable manner.

 2. Functional Composition of Dendeng